santi224m/Data-Structures/Data-Structures-Notes/Trees.md

   * This kind of tree is known as a degenerate tree
 * To fix this, we need balancing routines, which will make sure that under all branches are an equal number of elements
 * Balancing routines are important to maintain optimal speed
-* In a degenerate tree with *n* elements, the longest path will be *n* nodes long, whereas in a balanced tree the longest pasth would be log *n* nodes
+* In a degenerate tree with *n* elements, the longest path will be *n* nodes long, whereas in a balanced tree the longest path would be log *n* nodes
 * Balancing can change the tree structure while maintaining the binary tree sort order
 * The binary tree is ordered left to right with left elements being less than right elements
 * The priority order is up and down, with higher nodes having greater priority than lower nodes